gsartoretti/Deep-SEA-Snake/README.md

 - Tensorflow
 - matplotlib

-If necessary, the file "requirements.txt" contains a pip freeze of the current working project.

 **Note: The module "hebiapi" is currently not publicly available, but it is only used for sending and recieving low-level joint information to the robot.